uwescience/shablona/README.md

   compiled `*.pyc` files), which should not typically be committed to git (see `man gitignore`)
-- `.mailmap` -- if any of the contributors used multiple names/email addresses or his git commit identity is just an alias, you could specify the ultimate name/email(s) for each contributor, so such commands as `git shortlog -sn` could take them into account (see `git shortlog --help`)
+- `.mailmap` -- if any of the contributors used multiple names/email addresses or their git commit identity is just an alias, you could specify the ultimate name/email(s) for each contributor, so such commands as `git shortlog -sn` could take them into account (see `git shortlog --help`)